 Some homes have longer dryer vent systems that contain bends and turns.
 These can be much harder to completely clear out yourself, which may be why you still have an LG dryer not drying well.
 We recommend hiring a professional dryer vent cleaning service if this is the case.

 It’s also possible that one or more components in your dryer have failed.
 You may have a faulty heating element or gas igniter, which is why you should call the dryer repair service experts at Callahan’s Appliance.
-We have the skill and experience needed to fix any dryer malfunction quickly and affordably.
+We have the skill and experience needed to fix any and all LG dryer problems quickly and affordably.